-Rather than trashing them or leaving them to collect yet more dust, here are five things you can do with an old device.
+Rather than trashing them or leaving them to collect yet more dust, here are five things you can do with an old phone.

 What to do with an old cell phone

 If it’s an older smartphone, there are all kinds of cool projects you can get into.
 You can turn it into a dedicated media player for in the car.
 You could make it a dedicated alarm clock.
 You could turn it into a dedicated VoIP device.
+If it’s one of many older Androids with a built-in IR blaster, you can turn it into a universal remote.
+Finding a new use for your phone saves you money and is great for the environment.
 These are all simple projects that don’t require any hacking.
 To really unlock the power of your old smartphone, just Google: “hack (your phone model)” and see what comes up.

 Activate it anew

 If the phone is still working, you can activate it for yourself or for someone in your family.
-If you have an eligible device and you’re a Ting customer, you can keep a device active on your account for $6/mo.
-Just go to the Bring your Device to Ting page and follow the steps there to activate your device.
+If you have an eligible phone and you’re a Ting customer, you can keep a device active on your account for $6/mo.
+Just go to the Bring your Device to Ting page, check your phone’s eligibility and if it’s all good, follow the steps there to activate.